mward2020/ai-case-study/README.md

 ### Why are these technologies appropriate for your solution?

 The use of these technologies could very well produce a golf ball that (while maintaining compliance with USGA thresholds), produces unparalled distance, control, and spin conditions that likely improve player performance at all levels, but especially at the very highest levels of the game.
-Here is where the margins between a successful professional career and one that never blossomed are so fine that a ball that gives a pro even the slightest edge under tournament conditions can be the difference between winning millions, or languishing at the bottom of leaderboards.
+Here is where the margins are so fine that a ball that gives a pro even the slightest edge under tournament conditions can be the difference between winning millions, or languishing at the bottom of leaderboards.